FredrikM97/py-surepetcare/README.md

 ## Contributing
 Before pushing validate the changes with: `pre-commit run --all-files`..
-Run `pip install -r requirements-dev.txt` to add dependencies for development.
+Run `pip install .[dev]` to add dependencies for development.
 Start application and enable debug.
 The debug logs contain the request data which can be provided with a issue and for snapshot testing.